LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 I changed the text content of the heading to "our FAQs", which is what it is.
 I would still request this be binned off, though, as FAQs could live on a page of their own, there is no need to add complexity with modals for something like this

+#### Character key shortcut present

+The "h" key was mapped to advance focus to the so-called halp dialog, as "h" was used without requiring a modifier, too, then this fails SC 2.1.4 Character Key Shortcuts (A), this may have been difficult to find, if you had typed a "h" at any point, you probably would have noticed, otherwise, it could have easily been missed.
+Ordinarily, if a dev team implements shortcuts, then they will at least somewhere mention them in most instances, I have actually found mention of them in comments of the site's HTML, and nowhere else, i have also discovered failures by accident, by typing into form inputs.
+The issue with this SC is screen readers map use of printable character keys for shortcuts, in this case, "h" would navigate to the next heading. this will obviously cause huge amounts of frustration, arguably more so if you were to attempt to fill in a form and you happened to have a "h" anywhere in your personal details.

+##### Solution

+The solution I opted for was to map the "9" key (commonly used for "Help") with the accesskey attribute, as that requires modifier keys which will depend on operating system and/or browser.
+Another solution could have just been to do away with the shortcut.
+What I never did, which I absolutely would in the real world, is tell people that this shortcut exists, otherwise, there's little point in having it, also, that instruction would need to be in visible text, not ARIA, because then it would still exclude the majority of folks.

 </div>

 </div>